 ICP Owner ICP ICP Description ICP Indicators Evidence Target Indicator Owner CS 6.
-Specifies We define objectives with sufficient clarity to enable the I NIANNING NYOCOCC ANNIC ACCOCCON AT A II I DVOIC OT AL FR Progress reports, AAR, SPD Risk register Yes CS suitable objectives identification and assessment of risks relating to the 6.2 Staff have a clear understanding of their work-related objectives and how their work contributes to a chieving ACER's objectives.
-Staff Engagement Survey 70% of respondents agree CS/HRM objectives.
+Specifies We define objectives with sufficient clarity to enable the 6.1 (Y/N) Risk management in ACER is embedded in the planning process and is assessed at all levels of ACER (department and activity level) Progress reports, AAR, SPD Risk register Yes CS suitable objectives suitable identification and objectives assessment of risks 6.2 Staff have a clear understanding of their work-related objectives and how their work contributes to achieving ACER's objectives.
+Staff Engagement Survey 70% of respondents agree CS/HRM achievement of objectives.
 6.3 ACER KPI 10 (Commitment Appropriation Execution Rate, (%) of implementation of Commitment Appropriations) Budget Execution Reports 95% CS/BUDG 6.4 ACER KPI 11 (Payment Appropriations Execution Rate, (%) of Payment Appropriations) Budget Execution Reports 75% CS/BUDG 6.5 ACER KPI 12 (Payment Appropriations Cancellation Rate, (%) of cancellation of Payment Appropriations) Budget Execution Reports <5% CS/BUDG CS 7.
-Identifies and analyses risk We identify risks in relation to the achievement of objectives a cross the organisation and assess risks as a basis 7.1 (Y/N) A risk management exercise is conducted at least once a year as part of the AWP process.
+Identifies and analyses risk We identify risks in relation to the achievement of objectives across the organisation and assess risks as a basis 7.1 (Y/N) A risk management exercise is conducted at least once a year as part of the AWP process.
 AWP (as part of SPD), Risk register Yes CS for determining how the risks should be managed.
 7.2 (Y/N) Risks are followed-up in the AAR.
-AAR Yes CS 8.1(Y/N) Annual fraud risk assessment is performed as part of the annual risk assessment exercise.
-AAR Yes CS We consider the 8.2 (Y/N) ACER has an up to date anti-fraud strategy (not older than 3 years).
+AAR Yes CS We consider the 8.1 (Y/N) Annual fraud risk assessment is performed as part of the annual risk assessment exercise.
+AAR Yes CS 8.2 (Y/N) ACER has an up to date anti-fraud strategy (not older than 3 years).
 AAR Yes CS CS 8.
-As sesses fraud risk potential for fraud in assessing risks related to the achievement of objectives.
-8.3 (Y/N) The assessment of absence of conflict of interest (Col) is done for selection and reclassification procedures.
+Assesses fraud risk potential for fraud in assessing risks related to the achievement of objectives.
+8.3 (Y/N) The assessment of absence of conflict of interest (CoI) is done for selection and reclassification procedures.
 Guidelines on prevention and management of CoI concerning staff involved in selection, recruitment or reclassification procedures Yes CS/HRM CS 9.
-Identifies and analyses significant change Weidentify and assess changes that could significantly impact the internal control system.
+Identifies and analyses significant change We identify and assess changes that could significantly impact the internal control system.
 9.1 (Y/N) The preparation of the AWP includes an assessment of risks that could have an impact on the internal control system.
 Assessment of risks is done also on ad-hoc basis, as necessary.
 AWP Yes CS